lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 Otherwise, if no digest is available, the controller will read out the whole partition from OTP, and compare it to the contents stored in the buffer registers.
 In case of a mismatch, the buffered values are gated to their default, and an alert is triggered through the error handling logic.

-Note that in case of unrecoverable OTP errors or parity failures in the buffer registers, the partition controller FSM is moved into a terminal error state, which locks down all access through DAI and clamps the values that are broadcast in hardware to their defaults.
+Note that in case of unrecoverable OTP errors or ECC failures in the buffer registers, the partition controller FSM is moved into a terminal error state, which locks down all access through DAI and clamps the values that are broadcast in hardware to their defaults.

 ### Direct Access Interface Control